-The Historical Institute of the University of Wroclaw (Poland) invites students and PhD candidates to participate in Public History Summer School to be held in Wrocław, 2-5 July 2018.
+The Historical Institute of the University of Wroclaw (Poland), the International Federation for Public History, Jean-Monnet-Network „Applied European Contemporary History“ and Zajezdnia History Centre invite students and PhD candidates to participate in Public History Summer School to be held in Wrocław, 2-5 July 2018.

 The Historical Institute (HI UWr) constitutes a major centre for public history studies and offers a unique MA program taught in English.